TSR-SEIPKU/Topical-PMAD/README.md

 File|Content
 ------------ | -------------
-syn.py | Python script for generating synthetic data data.zip | The synthetic data we used in our experiments others | Java maven project for Topical PMAD method, including implementations of baseline methods used in the experiments
+syn.py | Python script for generating synthetic data exp-data.zip | The synthetic data we used in our experiments others | Java maven project for Topical PMAD method, including implementations of baseline methods used in the experiments

 ## PMAD Java Project

 The topical PMAD method is a Java maven project.
 The main algorithms are implemented based on mallet (http://mallet.cs.umass.edu).
-See org.pmad.TopicalPMAD and org.pmad.Experiments for details.
+See org.pmad.TopicalPMAD and org.pmad.Experiments for details.<br>
+**Important: Add the jars in the lib directory as dependencies to the project's running environment.**

 ## Data Format